What we want

 We want fiction and poetry that is both literary and speculative.
 Realist work sensitive to the magical and strange.
 The fantastical.
 Slipstream.
 Fabulist.
 Gothic.
 Weird tales.
 Work that unlocks.
 Work that restocks.
 We love writers who see familiar things in unexpected ways, and writers who revel in playing with language.

 This issue’s object

 Simultaneous submissions: We gladly accept simultaneous submissions.
-Please withdraw your work as soon as your story or poem has found a home elsewhere.
-Presently, we are not looking to publish reprints.
+Please withdraw your work as soon as your story or poem has found a home elsewhere by emailing us.

 Send an email to submissions[at]whatwonderfulthings[dot]net with “Submission: Your Title Here [Fiction/Poetry]” in the subject line.
 Your work should be previously unpublished and emailed as an attachment; we accept documents in .doc, .docx, or .rtf formats.
 We also ask that previous contributors please wait one year (two issues) after being published with us to submit again.

 Response Times: Our usual turn-around time is 6 weeks, though we often respond sooner.
 However, if you haven’t heard from us after 6 weeks, it means your work has been held over for further consideration, in which case a response may take as long as 12 weeks.
 If you have not heard back from us after 12 weeks, please query about the status of your submission.
 You can also follow us on Twitter @GoldenKeyLit, where we do our best to keep followers informed on the state of submissions.
 Please make sure our submissions email will be clear of your spam filter.

 Pay: The Golden Key currently pays all contributors a flat fee of $10.